zopefoundation/zc.configuration/src/zc/configuration/README.txt

 Configuration Extensions for Filtering or Inhibiting Configuration
 ==================================================================

-The zc.configuration package provides some configuration directives for inhibiting configuration.
-The first of these is the exclude directive.
-It is used to exclude processing of configuration files.
-It is useful when including a configuration that includes some other configuration that you don't want.
-It must be used before including the files to be excluded.
+The zc.configuration package used to provide the ``exclude`` directive for inhibiting configuration.
+It was included in the zope.configuration and this package currently provides a backward-compatibility imports and tests that ensure that it will work for people who are already using zc.configuration and not the newer zope.configuration.

+This package may contain more configuration extensions in future, but currently, it's not useful anymore as the only feature it provided, the ``exclude`` directive was merged into the original ``zope.configuration`` package.

 First, let's look at an example.
-The zope.configuration.demo package has a ZCML configuration that includes some other configuration files.
+The zc.configuration.demo package has a ZCML configuration that includes some other configuration files.

 We'll set a log handler so we can see what's going on: